-Information about required storage, restrictors, strainers, frost and stock protection, trees near Council pipelines, excavation work, TXT messaging service, and fault reporting for the rural water schemes in the Clutha District can be found in our Rural Water Scheme information on our Brochures page
+Information about required storage, restrictors, strainers, frost and stock protection, trees near Council pipelines, excavation work, TXT messaging service, fault reporting guidance on sterilisation of tanks for the rural water schemes in the Clutha District can be found in our brochures page.
+This has been kindly provided by Public Health South.

 Please, contact our staff first, rather than our contractor or your local Councillor, to report any problems with Council water supply, sewerage or stormwater systems.
 Your call will be passed onto our contractor for action, and also logged into our database as a service request where it will be recorded and the response can be tracked.